PaaS Support Coverage

 Liferay PaaS is the managed cloud deployment option where Liferay manages infrastructure, security, and scalability on the customer's behalf.
 It builds on Cloud Native Experience and Cloud Provider Ready (GCP Ready), adding Liferay-managed infrastructure, managed services, and consumption-based resources.
 Customers deploy and manage their Liferay DXP application through a GitOps workflow.
 Liferay PaaS is currently available on Google Cloud Platform (GCP) only.

 Each customer receives a dedicated GCP project and a dedicated regional Kubernetes cluster, ensuring full isolation of compute, networking, storage, and managed services.
-Customers do not have access to the GCP Console or underlying cloud infrastructure.
+Customers do not have direct access to the GCP Console or underlying cloud infrastructure.

 About Quotas and Limitations